-Meanwhile, private plaintiffs brought various lawsuits and the federal courts gradually began issuing decisions that adjudicated difficult Title VII questions.
+Meanwhile, private plaintiffs brought various lawsuits and the federal courts gradually began issuing decisions that adjudicated difficult and then-novel Title VII questions.
 During the 1970s, the Supreme Court decided several Title VII cases, and two of those addressed questions about the scope of Title VII's race discrimination prohibitions that impact the use by employers of race.